Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Methodology

-For knowledge from APIs, fine-grained pruning enhances context quality by filtering redundant APIs and irrelevant parts of the retrieved information.
-To achieve this, named entity recognition (NER) is employed to extract key entities from the query, guiding the API to focus its responses on key information.
-Furthermore, queries are directed to specific APIs based on their characteristics, allowing for the exclusion of irrelevant APIs and reducing unnecessary data retrieval.
-The structured API output is then transformed into natural language using rule-based post-processing, ensuring that the refined information is seamlessly integrated into LLM's response generation.
+If \(K_i\) is an API-based source, pruning involves both filtering out irrelevant APIs and narrowing the retrieved content.
+To this end, we first apply named entity recognition (NER) to extract key entities from the query, which guide the API in generating focused responses.
+We further employ query routing to map queries to appropriate APIs based on their functional scope.
+The structured outputs returned by the APIs are then converted into natural language through rule-based post-processing, resulting in a refined textual representation denoted by \(\mathcal{D}_{K_i, q}\).

+Finally, the complete input context is constructed by aggregating the pruned content from all selected sources: